WELCOME TO ST. PATRICK PARISH

 - Visitation Apostles: Please contact the parish office if there is a member of our parish who is homebound or in a nursing home who would like to be visited or taken the Eucharist.

 - Cub Scouts: Pack 325 at St. Patrick offers younger boys in the parish an opportunity to experience the benefits of scouting.
-See the pack web page for additional information.

 - Work Camp: Each summer, young people from the parish participate in the work camp program, helping the region's needy with home repairs and other chores.
 Teens coordinate a number of fundraising activities to help defray expenses, including Lenten soup suppers.